MarioZurera/MarioZurera/README.md

 ## Readings

 📖 Current readings:
-* The Art of Readable Code; Dustin Boswell, Trevor Foucher
 * The Pragmatic Programmer: Your journey to mastery; Andrew Hunt, David Thomas
 * Fundamentals of Database Systems; Elmasri, Navathe
 * The Linux Programming Interface; Michael Kerrisk